5 Website Video Strategies – Especially For Health Coaches

 Strategy #2 – Compress for Faster Loading Videos

 How many times have you left a webpage or stopped a video because it was taking too long to load?
-Itʼs happened to me more times that I can count in just the last month.
+Itʼs happened to me more times than I can count in just the last month.

 You donʼt have any control over what Internet speed your ideal clients have.
 But you do have a lot of control over how well you compress your video ﬁles.

-Aim for video that is “good enough” in quality, rather than high quality.
+Aim for a video that is “good enough” in quality, rather than high quality.
 That way it will load much faster and more of your prospects will actually watch it.